ggabbiani/OFL/orthodocs/foundation/2d-engine.md

 Constructor for the quadrant parameter from values as passed by customizer (see [fl_quadrant()](#function-fl_quadrant) for the semantic behind).

-Each dimension can assume one out of four values:
+Each dimension can assume one out of the following values:

 - "undef": mapped to undef
+- "-1","0","+1": mapped to -1,0,+1 respectively
 - -1,0,+1: untouched